Fellowships

 Students who want to keep up to date with the Fellowships Calendar can subscribe in Yale Connect: here.

 For students applying to multiple grants within Silliman, you will ONLY hear about funded grants.
 You will receive an email from the HoC office for Silliman-managed grants and from the Department/Fellowships office for outside Silliman grants.
-You are unlikely to receive a rejection notice if you have been funded through another grant.
-The University limits how much funding students can have for the same project.

 Mellon Research Grant